Music of the Virgin Islands: Scratch bands and fungi music

 Scratch bands, also known as fungi bands and formerly string bands, are a distinctive form of folk ensemble; they have survived the decline of other Virgin Islander folk traditions, through adapting to newly imported instrumentation and songs, and becoming a part of a more general revival of interest in folk culture on the islands.
 The name scratch band may derive from the sound produced by scraping the squash, an instrument similar to the Puerto Rican guiro, but larger, or from the word squash itself, used to refer to the bands first by American visitors and then by locals.

 The traditional scratch band ensemble varied, but always used a percussive instrument, either the squash, tambourine, or a local form of double-headed barrel drum similar to the Dominican tambora, as well as an accordion, cane flute or violin as a melodic instrument.
 String instruments were also common, including the banjo, ukulele or a six-string guitar.
 The ass pipe, made out of a car exhaust tube, often provided the bass, and was played similar to the tuba.
 Since about the 1980s, the instrumentation for scratch bands became more rigid.
 The alto saxophone became the most common melodic instrument, replaced sometimes by a silver flute.
 Conga drums, squash, electric guitar or bass guitar, and a steel (a triangle).
 Banjo or ukulele, keyboard and additional saxophones or other melodic instruments are more rarely found in modern bands.

 The music of scratch bands are a type of folk music that dates back to the days of slavery.
-The slaves on the islands used everyday objects in order to fashion instruments.
+The slaves on the islands used everyday objects to fashion instruments.
 However, this was not unique to slaves as individuals like James "Jamesie" Brewster, considered by many as the King of Scratch in the Virgin Islands, recalls making his first banjo from an old sardine can, old white pine wood, and an old sack of flour to make twine.
 Lyrics traditionally function as oral history, spreading news and gossip.
 Modern scratch bands play a wide range of dances, including calypsos, boleros, quadrilles, international pop songs, merengues, mazurkas, waltzes, jigs and other styles.
 They perform at church services, private parties, public festivals, local dances and fairs, christenings and weddings, and also perform for tourists.
 The scratch band tradition remains most vibrant on St. Croix, where the bands Bully & the Kafooners, Stanley & the Ten Sleepless Knights, and Blinky & the Roadmasters are well known.
 Scratch bands are less common on St. Thomas, and in the British Virgin Islands, though the popular Elmo & the Sparkplugs hail from Tortola.